 2014 Dodge Avenger Review

-Test drivers note that the 2014 Avenger’s base four-cylinder engine has sufficient power for daily driving, but they’re more enthusiastic about the optional V6, which has one of the highest horsepower ratings in the class.
-A four-speed automatic transmission is standard and a six-speed automatic is optional, and some test drivers say the Avenger’s six-speed transmission can be slow to downshift.
+Reviewers comment that the Dodge Avenger's standard four-cylinder engine has decent power for a typical commute.
+However, they're more impressed with the Avenger's available V6 engine, which has more horsepower than most rivals' engines.
+A four-speed automatic transmission comes standard.
+Reviewers say the optional six-speed automatic transmission can downshift slowly at times.
 The base Avenger gets an EPA-estimated 21/30 mpg city/highway, which is among the worst fuel economy ratings in the class.
 With a V6 engine, the Avenger gets 19/29 mpg, which is also less than the fuel economy of many V6-powered affordable midsize cars.
 Auto writers agree that the Avenger doesn’t have the sharp handling offered by many of its rivals, though it’s generally composed around curves.
 Steering is responsive but numb, they report.